 She received her Bachelor’s in Art in Printmaking and Sculpture, along with a Bachelor’s in Asian Studies from the University of Virginia.
 She later completed her Master’s in Fine Arts in Spatial Arts at San Jose State University, San Jose, California.
-She’s shown her art in the Bay Area and around the Midwest, where, for the past fifteen years, she has been working as Professor of Art at Lincoln Land Community College in Springfield, Illinois.
+She’s shown her art in the Bay Area and around the Midwest, where she has been working as Professor of Art at Lincoln Land Community College in Springfield, Illinois since 2004.

 I’ve been lately fascinated with the theory of entropy; particularly as it pertains to the idea that the known universe maintains a certain balance between order and chaos.
 Humankind possesses a deep-seated belief that our right to be happy, healthy, and even beautiful supersedes the needs of any other organism we share the planet with.
 This leads to a constant urge to learn how to manipulate the natural order ourselves.
 Working in tandem with the human drive for knowledge is the seemingly unending urge to take that universe apart and reassemble it, sometimes just because we can.
 However, could it be that the more we strive to bring the natural world under our dominion, the more disorder appears to surface elsewhere, perhaps in ways we don’t suspect.